How to Build Your Wedding Planning Timeline (Overview Guide)

 This overview is your “master map,” but you’ll also use:

 Each one gives you a more detailed breakdown depending on your planning window.
+Many couples also create a Wedding Priorities List first so their timeline reflects what matters most to them.

 FAQs – How to Build Your Wedding Planning Timeline